Share your ideas or draw on screenshots with your pen in the Windows Ink Workspace.

-Open screen sketch and you draw all over whatever you're doing on your PC at that moment.
-All your sketchpad tools are here, from the ruler to line width to sharing and exporting.
+Open Snip & Sketch and draw on whatever you're doing on your PC at that moment, or open a previous image.
+All sketchpad tools are in Snip & Sketch, from Stencils to line width to sharing and exporting.